 This study comprises a dose escalation phase and a dose expansion phase.
 The objective of the dose escalation phase is to determine the recommended Phase 2 dose (RP2D) of LB-100 when combined with the standard dosage of atezolizumab.
 The dose expansion phase will further investigate the preliminary efficacy, safety, tolerability, and pharmacokinetics/dynamics of the LB-100 and atezolizumab combination.
 The clinical trial opened in August 2024 with the enrollment of the first patient.
+A total of two patients have been enrolled to date.
 Patient accrual is expected to take up to 24 months, with a maximum of 37 patients with advanced colorectal cancer to be enrolled in this study.

 The principal investigator of the colorectal study testing LB-100 in combination with atezolizumab is currently investigating two Serious Adverse Events ("SAEs") observed in the clinical trial.
-Evaluation is underway to determine next steps (see "Serious Adverse Events" below for additional information).
+The Investigational Review Board (IRB) of the Netherlands Cancer Institute has requested additional information with respect to these SAEs and the study has been paused for enrollment until the IRB's questions have been satisfactorily addressed (see "Specific Risks Associated with the Company's Business Activities - Serious Adverse Events" below for additional information).